In Vienna, you can’t really escape the changing of the seasons.

 10. None of your friends want to go out anymore

 Everyone around you feels like taking long bubble baths and cuddling in a blanket on the couch.
 Well, if it involves a glass of wine, we’re in.
-Fortunately, that only lasts a few weeks until everyone finally accepted that summer won’t be back for another seven months and adapt.
+Fortunately, that only lasts a few weeks until everyone has finally accepted that summer won’t be back for another seven months, adapts and starts going out again.

 11. That damn Vienna Mozart hurricane wind gets annoying again